utkuali/pacificheist-ESX-/README.md

 [mythic_notify](https://github.com/mythicrp/mythic_notify) IMPORTANT INFO: This file name must be "mythic_notify"

+or

+[pNotify](https://github.com/Nick78111/pNotify) IMPORTANT INFO: This file name must be "pNotify"

 [progressBars](https://github.com/torpidity/progressBars/releases/tag/1.0) IMPORTANT INFO: This file name must be "progressBars"

 - Then just copy "utk_ornateheist" and "utk_ornateprops" to you resources file and start them from "server.cfg", make sure to start "utk_ornateprops" before the "utk_ornateheist" just in case.

+- If you want to use pNotify copy clientpNotify.lua and change its name to client.lua (THIS IS VERY IMPORTANT!)

 ## Configuration